Eco-Friendly Bathroom Remodel

 3. Reclaimed Wood Vanities

-Reclaimed wood adds character to your bathroom.
-It’s wood saved from old buildings and repurposed.
+Reclaimed wood adds character to your washroom.
+It’s wood saved from old buildings and repurposed, contributing to sustainable building practices.
 Using it in a vanity or shelf reduces logging and brings a natural vibe into your space.

 4. Low-VOC Paints

-Standard paints contain volatile organic compounds (VOCs) that pollute indoor air.
-Choose low-VOC paints to protect your health and improve air quality.
+Standard paints contain volatile organic compounds (VOCs) that pollute indoor air, making low-VOC paints a better eco-friendly option.
+Choose low-VOC paints to protect your health and improve air quality in your environmentally friendly bathroom.

 5. Countertops Made from Recycled Materials

-Countertops made from recycled materials like concrete and glass look great and help reduce waste.
-They are strong, easy to clean, and add a unique look to your remodel.
+Countertops made from recycled materials like concrete and glass look great and help reduce waste in your environmentally friendly washroom.
+They are strong, easy to clean, and add a unique look to your kitchen and bath renovation.

 Energy-Efficient Features You Shouldn't Skip